Academic department announces new name: Speech-Language-Hearing Sciences

 Other careers beyond clinical work that graduates can pursue include working in public schools, either providing direct services to students or becoming special education teachers, social media manager, working in higher education or disability services offices on college campuses, becoming physician assistants, and in human resources at large companies.

-Top photo: Professor Kristina Curro teaches CD 940, Evaluation and Diagnostics in Speech Language Pathology.
+Top photo: Dr. Kristina Curro teaches CD 940, Evaluation and Diagnostics in Speech Language Pathology.

 Leave a Comment